Siteimprove/CMS-plugin-Wordpress/README.md

 ## Version History

 ### 1.3.0
-* Added Prepublish feature to the plugin
+* Added Prepublish feature to the plugin.
+This adds additional fields in the configuration page for the plugin so that the user can set the API key and API username to use the Prebulish Button accordingly.

 ### 1.2.2
 * Bufgix - added CSS naming prefixes to avoid collision with other plugins